zwimer/Mutable-Client-Buffer/README.md

 # znc-self-msg

 Many irc clients that can connect to znc are not 'irc3.0 capable'.
 As such, they do not have the ability to recieve their own messages.
 This module fixes that issue, giving self-message capability to _all_ clients that connect to znc.
 For more info, please go to the [wiki](https://github.com/zwimer/znc-selfmsg/wiki).
-For help with anything, more information on any topic, or FAQs, please go to our [Help and FAQ page](https://github.com/zwimer/znc-selfmsg/wiki/Help-and-FAQ).
+For help with anything, more information on any topic, or setup guides, please go to either our [Guides Information and Help](https://github.com/zwimer/znc-selfmsg/wiki/Guides,-Information,-and-Help) wiki page or our [FAQ](https://github.com/zwimer/znc-selfmsg/wiki/FAQ) wiki page.

 ## Disclaimer